Siah Armajani: A Political Life Reconstructed at the Walker Art Center

 Fallujah/Courtesy of Walker Art Center

-In 2016, Armajani continued that political outspokenness with Seven Rooms of Hospitality, presenting seven bleakly designated spaces: for refugees, for migrant workers, for detainees, for deportees, for asylum seekers, for the displaced, and for the exiled.
+In 2016, Armajani continued that political outspokenness with Seven Rooms of Hospitality.
+In the series, he presents seven bleakly designated spaces: for refugees, for migrant workers, for detainees, for deportees, for asylum seekers, for the displaced, and for the exiled.
 (Two are large-scale; five, so far, are 3D-printed models.)
 These translate the immigrant-U.S. government relationship into contained, intricate set pieces.
 Room for Deportees is defined by a fence and a bench, where a toy house sits, angled awkwardly, in wait.
 Room for Asylum Seekers is a cargo truck.
 Room for Exile is a cage.

 Armajani, although deprived of his literal voice on the day of the press tour, appeared to light up among these almost-dramaturgical pieces.
 If his reading rooms put forward practice spaces for democracy, the ironically titled Seven Rooms of Hospitality put forward opportunities for empathy and reflection—and it’s exciting to see an artist’s late-career work stand out as his most trenchant.

 Follow This Line, as a whole, puts forward another vision, too—one of an artist whose instinct to speak out has compelled him since the beginning, in whatever form.
 From the gallery where Armajani sat, thinking about John Dewey, you can see the I-94 bridge out the window.
 Recently renovated, it also looks different in the context of the retrospective: as a physical meditation on where we are, what we can do, and how we can meet while the world turns around us.

 Siah Armajani: Follow This Line